 Monday morning, March 27th, I got a call first thing out of bed asking me to come in for an interview the next day.
 This position was as a cytology assistant at a lab here on Oahu.
 I went to the interview and think it went really well!
 This position would be absolutely perfect!!!!
 I don’t want to go into too many details, but I am hoping really hard!!!!
 I should know by the end of the week!
 Wish me luck and send good vibes!!!
 I’ll keep you posted!!!

 We took an amazing hike on March 17, 2016!!!
 We walked the entire way up the Koko Crater Railway Trail, totaling between 1000 and 1100 stairs!!!
 We even brought our dog, Maui, and he loved it!
 Sophia walked all the way up to the top and pretty much the entire way down all by herself with little to no complaints!
 I held her hand for most of the way down, simply because of the steepness of the stairs, but she wasn’t carried or pampered and did an amazing job!!!
 The view at the top was absolutely spectacular!!!!!
 We reached the top and ate some sandwiches for our lunch before walking around and exploring the top.
 The visibility was so great that we could see the outline of Molokai.
 There is a tunnel at the top leading into an old bunker that was pretty interesting to walk around inside.
-Stephen even found a geocaching coin from Germany that has been in there for a few years!!!
 Part of the way up the stairs there is a spot where the stairs are no longer on the solid ground, but rather form a bridge.
 It was so fun, although challenging for the kids and dog with their tiny legs, but it was so great!!!
 I highly recommend this hike to anyone visiting Oahu.
 We spent a total of about 4 hours round trip on the stairs, but this is MUCH longer than it typically takes.
 Tiny legs, but slow and steady was safe and still fun!

 How did our passion for sailing begin?
 Where did this idea come from?

-Stephen and I were working on trying to decide on a name for our essential oil “company”.
-We are Wellness Advocates through doTERRA essential oils, and my mentor told me that business cards were essential (pun intended) if I want to be an effective sharer and actually see growth in my team.
+I was working on trying to decide on a name for my essential oil “company”.
+I am a Wellness Advocate through doTERRA essential oils, and my mentor told me that business cards were essential (pun intended) if I want to be an effective sharer and actually see growth in my team.
 To begin with, I wanted to have a name that would be our email address for all things oils.
-The beginning of our brand.
-So we went to Google for help.
+The beginning of my brand.
+So I went to Google for help.
 One of the tips I found was to try to come up with a name that includes your favorite oil.
 We have so many, that our list was a bit much.
 Stephen suggested cedarwood, sandalwood, juniper, etc. I said lavender, rosemary, serenity, and lime, just to name a few.
 We tried a few combinations, but none really seemed to work.
-The next day, while Stephen was at work, I texted him a few other options and he picked Serenity’s Embrace.
-Serenity oil was our selling point on essential oils since it got both of our kids to sleep with no fuss!
-We finally had the perfect name!
+Then I landed on Serenity’s Embrace.
+Serenity oil was our selling point on essential oils since it got both of the kids to sleep with no fuss!
+I finally had the perfect name!
 I loved it!
-He loved it!
-It had a meaning to us!
 But how does any of this matter to sailing?
+Well, the sound of it just seemed perfect for the name of a boat!

 And so it began.
-This one line created a spark that quickly ignited a fire in me!
-My lifestyle shifted within a week to adjust the course of our lives to make this possible.
+This one name created a spark that quickly ignited a fire in me!
+My thought process shifted within a week to adjust the course of our lives to make this possible.
 Why don’t we get a boat?
 Why don’t we get a boat and travel the world?
 Why don’t we live on a boat and travel the world for years?!?!

-Well to start, we have no money for a boat.
-Also, we have two children, although the more I research, the less I am considering this as a reason to not live aboard.
+Well to start, I have no money for a boat.
+Also, I have two children, although the more I research, the less I am considering this as a reason to not live aboard.
 Since this fire has started, I have been reading and researching and thinking and planning and talking to Stephen (and myself, although I try not to do that out loud 😉 ) and trying to write it all down.
 And thus, this blog was born!
-Our goal is to shove off in 20 years.
+My goal is to shove off in 20 years.
 We are only 25 now, so we should have plenty of time to save enough money by then, although I hope it doesn’t take that long.
-We’ll keep you updated on our journeys in the meantime!
+I’ll keep you updated on our journeys in the meantime!